43 Father's Day Trivia Questions [With Answers]

 Answer: Daddy Warbucks.
 His full character name is Oliver “Daddy” Warbucks, and he made his fortune in munitions.

-The trap is “Mr. Warbucks” alone.
+Half-answers cost you here.
+“Mr. Warbucks” alone won’t do it.
 The full nickname is Daddy Warbucks, and the character first appeared in the 1924 Little Orphan Annie comic strip by Harold Gray.
-Albert Finney played him in the 1982 film and Jamie Foxx in the 2014 update.
+Albert Finney played him in the 1982 film, Jamie Foxx in the 2014 update.

 Duel me on movie dad trivia on LearnClash